Which are the famous and amazing landmarks in South America?

 Among the most famous sculptures in South America is also 'The Hand', La mano, or also referred to as Los Dedos in Spanish, which means Fingers in English.

-The hand sculpture in the Atacama desert, in his home country Chile, is one of his follow-on projects from 1992, other hand sculptures by Irarrázabal can be found in Madrid/ Spain and Venice/ Italy.
+The sculpture below in the Atacama desert is one of his follow-on projects from 1992.
+Other hand sculptures by Irarrázabal can be found in Madrid/ Spain and Venice/ Italy.

 Our page on Landmarks in South America includes these resources: